Indezine Logo

 Figure 8: Show vertical ruler check-box selected

-15. Now you will be able to see both the Vertical and Horizontal rulers, as shown in Figure 4, earlier on this page.
+15. Now you will be able to see both the Vertical and Horizontal rulers, as shown in Figure 4, previously on this page.

-Tip: If you want to know how to change the measurement unit from one to another in PowerPoint 2016 for Mac, look at the Change the Unit Of Measurement in Mac tutorial.
+Does your ruler show inches or centimeters or points?
+If you want to know how to change the measurement unit from one to another in PowerPoint 2016, look at our Change the Unit of Measurement in Windows tutorial.

 See Also: